2024 Solar Incentives Guide for Newtown, CT - Tax Credits & Rebates

 How long until the federal solar tax credit ends?

-Yes, you can utilize multiple types of renewable energy to power your home, such as a combination of solar and wind power.
-You can also use both renewable energy sources and a non-renewable backup source of energy.
-Make sure that you discuss your proposed plan with your local Newtown solar panel installer, to get an understanding of what will be needed and what incentives you might or might not qualify for.
+Yes, you can use multiple types of renewable energy to power your home — for example, a combination of solar and wind power.
+You can also combine renewable energy generation with a non-renewable backup source of energy.
+Be sure to discuss your plan with your local Newtown solar installation expert, to make sure you know what you'll need and what types of incentives you might or might not qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.